About the Scheme

 Duration: 18 months

-Although there are three deadlines annually, a PI may only apply to one of these.
+Although there are multiple deadlines annually, a PI may only apply to one of these.
 Resubmissions in the same call year are not allowed.

 Differences from H2020